-Now, here are some high-stress things you’ll deal with in the engineering world:
+The following are some examples of the high-stress situations you’ll encounter in the engineering world:

-- Public safety: your work puts the safety of the public and workers on the line.
-As a result, you need to take your work very seriously.
-A lapse in judgment could kill many people.
+- Public safety: Your work puts the safety of the public and workers on the line.
+So, you need to take your work very seriously, as a lapse in judgment could kill many people.

-- Project timelines: many times, projects have short deadlines.
-Then combine this with angry clients breathing down your throat.
-So, you need to work fast while still maintaining a high quality of work.
+- Project timelines: Many projects have short deadlines and angry clients can breathe down your throat.
+You’ll need to work quickly while still producing high-quality work.

-- Multiple projects: a lot of times you may juggle many projects at once.
-So, you need to maintain your composure and properly manage your time for each project.
+- Multiple projects: It’s common to juggle multiple projects at once, so you’ll need to stay organized and manage your time effectively for each one.

 8) Do you have thick skin?